 What are the most common types of pigmented birthmarks?

 The following are the most common types of pigmented birthmarks:

 Moles (also known as congenital nevi).
 These can be skin-colored, brown, or black, flat or raised and small or large.
 They can happen anywhere on the body.
-Moles can also happen in adulthood, but only moles that are present at birth are considered birthmarks.
-Other nevi that behave like congenital nevi can appear within the first 2 years of life.
-Congenital nevi can develop into cancer later in life, with larger nevi having a higher risk of becoming cancerous.
+Moles can also happen in adulthood.
+But only moles that are present at birth are considered birthmarks.
+Other moles that behave like congenital nevi can appear within the first 2 years of life.
+Congenital nevi can develop into cancer later in life.
+Larger nevi have a higher risk of becoming cancerous.

 Cafe-au-lait spots.
 This is French for coffee with milk.
-These are usually oval-shaped and light brown or black.
+These are usually oval-shaped and light brown.
 Typically these fade with age and are not a problem.
-However, many of them grouped together can be a sign of other health issues and should be examined by a health care provider.
+But many of them grouped together can be a sign of other health issues and should be examined by a healthcare provider.

 Mongolian spots.
 These are blue or blue-gray spots on the lower back or buttocks.
 They are most common in babies with darker skin, like African-American or Asian babies.
 They can be mistaken for bruises and they usually fade with age.

 © 2000-2017 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.